PreciousChicken/blog/content/posts/apollo-server-docker-container.md

 server.listen(4000);
 ```

 This creates a very basic Apollo server with a minimal GraphQL schema.
-Running `node index.js` now would spin this up and we would be able to interact with the server - but the aim is to run within a Docker container, not directly on our machine: which is the next step.
+Running `node index.js` now would spin this up and allow interaction with the server - but the aim is to run within a Docker container, not directly on our machine: which is the next step.

 ## Dockerfile